 - Take a local flight to San Jose, Occidental Mindoro.
 From there, ride a tricycle to the bus terminal and board a bus en route to Sablayan (2.5-3 hours).

-- Option 2: Take a roro bus going to San Jose in Occidental Mindoro and get off at Sablayan.
+- Option 2: From Sampaloc (Manila) or Cubao, take a roro bus to San Jose in Occidental Mindoro and get off at Sablayan.

 If you’re a budget traveler, option 1 is the cheapest option.

 Once in Sablayan, you need to register at the Sablayan Tourism Office and then take a boat to Apo Island (biggest island in Apo Reef Natural Park; 3 hours).